-Click | Persist | in the display dialog box to set the persistence time.
+Touch Persist in the display dialog box to set the persistence time.

 - Off: Turn off persist. - Variable persist time (100ms, 200ms, 500ms, 1s, 5s, 10s, 30s): Choose different persist times.
 The oscilloscope updates with the newly acquired waveform display.
-Acquired waveforms will be cleared after the corresponding time has expired.

-• Infinite: Select "Infinite", previous acquisitions will never be erased until a Clear Display operation is performed.
+Acquired waveforms will be cleared after the corresponding time has expired. - Infinite: Select "Infinite", previous acquisitions will never be erased until a Clear Display or Clear Sweeps operation is performed.